rfay/presentation-new-ddev-features/slides/presentation-new-ddev-features.md

   - New Database versions like PostGreSQL 18 show up in DDEV within days of release.
 - Support: We think we have world-class support, better than almost any commercial organization.
   - Support requests and bugs are responded to quickly in Discord and GitHub.
+- Contributor Training: We do live contributor trainings regularly and love to have your participation.
+These are recorded and blogged.
+Sign up for the monthly newsletter to make sure you know about them.

 ---